matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 text topic is sufficient such as the public rooms directory.

-In order to prevent formatting abuse in room topics, clients are encouraged to limit the length of topics to at most two lines.
+In order to prevent formatting abuse in room topics, clients are encouraged to limit the length of topics during both entry and display, for instance, by capping the number of displayed lines.
 Additionally, clients should ignore things like headings and enumerations (or format them as regular text).
 A future MSC may introduce a mechanism to capture extended multiline details that are not suitable for room topics in a separate field